VAcodequest/Algorithms/README.md

 ### ◇ Merge Sort:
 A divide-and-conquer algorithm that splits the array into halves, recursively sorts them, and merges the sorted halves into a final sorted array.
 Runs in O(n log n) time.

+### ◇ Heap Sort:
+Transforms the input array into a max heap structure, then repeatedly extracts the maximum element and maintains the heap property.
+Offers consistent O(n log n) performance and does not require additional memory for recursion.